ory/docs/docs/ecosystem/styleguide/styleguide.md

 To link to internal documentation:

 - Use relative links to Markdown files in the same repository.
-- Do not use absolute URLs or URLs from `ory.sh/docs`.
+- Don't use absolute URLs or URLs from `ory.sh/docs`.
 - Use `../` to navigate to higher-level directories.
 - Don't prepend `./` to links to files or directories.
 To link to a file in the same directory or one of its sub-directories, use the syntax